Who represents you in the purchase of real estate is critical. Take a few minutes to read about the role of the listing agent verse the buyer agent.

 A.) Nothing.
 The seller pays our real estate company a commission at the close of escrow for representing you as your buyer agent.
 How cool is that?

 Let’s Meet and Talk About Your Real Estate Plans

 We can meet for coffee and talk about your real estate plans.
-I have a 50 page Jay Valento’s Home Buyer’s Guide that we put together over the last 24 years that will give you some insights into a buying a home in Southern California.
-I will give you a free copy when we meet.
+I have a 50 page Jay Valento’s Home Buyer’s Guide that we put together over the last 27 years that will give you some insights into buying a home in Southern California.
+I will give you a free copy when we meet for coffee, talk on the phone or do a Zoom meeting online.
 What time is good for you?